 Studying with a faculty of internationally recognized experts, students in the Master of Science in Learning Analytics program work with real-world data collected from online and digital learning environments in the K-12 and post-secondary sectors.

-The program emphasizes opportunities for individual instruction and advice.
+The program includes face-to-face and online components and opportunities for individual instruction and advice.
 The program has strong industry connections, which can result in internship opportunities and other experiential learning opportunities.